 This exercise works both your upper and lower abdominal muscles.

-2. Curl your upper torso in toward your knees, pressing your lower back to the floor and raising your shoulder blades as high off the ground as you can get them.
+- Curl your upper torso in toward your knees, pressing your lower back to the floor and raising your shoulder blades as high off the ground as you can get them.
 Keep your knees in line with your feet, and don't use your hands to pull your head up.
 Move your torso all the way up in a count of two.
 Concentrate on contracting your abdominal muscles.
-Hold for a second, then count to two again as you return to the
+Hold for a second, then count to two again as you return to the starting position.
+Finish the set without resting between repetitions.

 NEGATIVE SITUP WITH WEIGHT PLATE